crisbal/Flask-Blog-Blueprint/README.md

 * Fully editable templates
 * Basic but powerfull admin interface with all the needed functionality on the posts (edit,delete,hide/show)

+##TODO

+* Comments
+* Finish the API
+* Write a mobile app for the blog
+* Add a configuration / setup page
+* Responsive admin interface
+*

 ##What do I need to run blog-blueprint?

 * A Flask app